Research Continuity Guidelines

 - OSP is monitoring updates from federal sponsors regarding proposals, awards, and cost allowability associated with any disruptions to sponsored projects resulting from COVID-19.

-o If you have any questions or concerns about the overall strategy described in the research continuity guidance, please send them to the Associate Dean for Research or Director of Research Administration in your College or School.
+o If you have any questions or concerns about the overall strategy described in the research continuity guidance, please send them to the Associate Dean for Research or Director of Research in your College or School.
 They will coordinate with OSP.

 o For project-specific communications and questions for sponsors, contact your Research Administration Manager.